nvnsudharsan/SOLWEIG-GPU/README.md

 # SOLWEIG-GPU: GPU-Accelerated Thermal Comfort Modeling

 This repository provides a Python package and a command-line interface for running the SOLWEIG (Solar and LongWave Environmental Irradiance Geometry) model with GPU acceleration.
-It supports urban microclimate modeling using high-resolution spatial data to compute thermal comfort indices such as Mean Radiant Temperature (Tmrt) and Universal Thermal Climate Index (UTCI)
+It supports urban microclimate modeling using high-resolution spatial data to compute thermal comfort indices such as Mean Radiant Temperature (Tmrt) and Universal Thermal Climate Index (UTCI).

 ## Features